multitudes/combine-for-rainy-days/README.md

-# combine-for-rainy-days
+# Some Combine for rainy days
- Practicing some Combine
+Practicing some Combine and jotting down some notes!

-## Combine as a Functional Reactive Programming framework
+Combine is a Functional Reactive Programming framework

 ### 1